 - Affordable pricing starting at $10/user/month

-- Strong data modeling capabilities
+- Strong data modelling capabilities for retail-specific needs

-- Pre-built retail templates and connectors
+- Pre-built retail templates and connectors to POS systems

-- Mobile app for on-the-go access
+- Mobile app for on-the-go access - critical for store managers

 Weaknesses: